Skip to main content

 17 mentions Positive Neutral Negative

-• “Fun game with lots of potential, but as your station gets larger, the game's performance begins to tank.”
+• “Fun game with lots of potential, but as your station gets larger the game's performance begins to tank.”

-• “Game is poorly optimized (CPU bound) - in the beginning, there are no issues at all, but once you reach the current end game with 8-10 stations, the game starts to get choppy.”
+• “Game is poorly optimized (CPU bound) - in the beginning, there are no issues at all, but once you reach the current end game with 8-10 stations, game starts to get choppy.”

 • replayability